Synixe/Documents/guides/tactics/powerof10.md

 ## Basic Principle
 Each person is responsible for the 10m around them.
 Teams are responsible for the 100m around them.
-Squads are responsibile for the 1km around them.
+Squads are responsible for the 1km around them.

 Teams / Squads should avoid entering the area of another element